Browsing page 4 of words meaning to take advantage of, cheat, trick (51 words total)

 - to give someone a bad bargain.

-Citation from "The Inner Circle", The Office (TV), Season 7 Episode 23 (2011) blacked out to resolve Google's penalty against this site.
+Citation from "The Inner Circle", The Office (TV), Season 7 Episode 23 (2011) censored in hope of resolving Google's penalty against this site.

-Citation from "Original Sin", Alphas (TV), Season 1 Episode 11 (2011) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to take advantage of, cheat, trick.
+Citation from "Original Sin", Alphas (TV), Season 1 Episode 11 (2011) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to take advantage of, cheat, trick.

 Last edited on Feb 22 2013.
 Submitted by Heather S. from UK on Jul 22 2004.